Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Repair Semantics and Inconsistency Degrees

 According to our take on how a database inconsistency degree depends on database repairs, we define the {\em inconsistency degree} of an instance $D$ wrt. a set of ICs $\Sigma$ in relation to a given repair semantics {\sf S}, as the distance from $D$ to the class $\srep$:

-This is an abstract measure that depends on {\sf S} and a chosen distance function \nit{dist}, from a world to a set of possible worlds.
+This is an abstract measure that depends on {\sf S} and a given function that returns the distance, $\nit{dist}(W,\mc{W})$, from a world $W$ to a set $\mc{W}$ of possible worlds, which in this case are database instances.
 Under the assumption that any repair semantics should return $D$ when $D$ is consistent wrt. $\Sigma$ and $\nit{dist}(D,\{D\}) = 0$, a consistent instance $D$ should have $0$ as inconsistency degree.\footnote{Abstract distances between two point-sets are investigated in \cite{eiterMannila}, with their computational properties.
 Our setting is a particular case.}

 Notice that the class $\srep$ might contain instances that are not sub-instances of $D$, for example, for different forms of {\em inclusion dependencies} (INDs) we may want to insert tuples;\footnote{For INDs repairs based only on tuple deletions can be considered \cite{chomicki}.} or even under DCs, we may want to appeal to attribute-based repairs. \ignore{For example, \cite{wijsen} investigates repairs of this kind; attribute values can be changed by other values in the data domain.
 In \cite{tkde,tplp} replacement on values by a null \`a la SQL (or at least that disallows joins and comparisons through it) are proposed and investigated, and similarly in \cite[sec.
 7.4]{tocs}, to capture attribute-level causes.} {\em In the following, until further notice, we consider only repairs that are sub-instances of the given instance.} \ Still this leaves much room open for different kinds of repairs.
 For example, we may prefer to delete some tuples over others \cite{stawo}.
-Or, as in database causality \cite{suciu,tocs}, the database can be partitioned into {\em endogenous} and {\em exogenous} tuples, assuming we have more control on the former, or we trust more the latter; and we prefer {\em endogenous repairs} that delete preferably (only or preferably) endogenous tuples \cite{foiks18} (cf. Example \ref{ex:endo} below).
+Or, as in database causality \cite{suciu,tocs}, the database can be partitioned into {\em endogenous} and {\em exogenous} tuples, assuming we have more control on the former, or we trust more the latter; and we prefer {\em endogenous repairs} that delete only, or preferably, endogenous tuples \cite{foiks18} (cf. Example \ref{ex:endo} below).